Sakshee5/Deepseek-Censorship-Removal/README.md

-# Fine-Tuning DeepSeek-LLM-7b with LoRA to remove censorship and bias
+# Fine-Tuning DeepSeek-LLM-R1-Distill-Llama-8B with LoRA to remove Censorship and Bias

 ## Project Overview

-This project aims to improve the handling of politically sensitive questions by fine-tuning the DeepSeek-LLM-7B model.
+This project aims to improve the handling of politically sensitive questions by fine-tuning the DeepSeek-LLM-R1-Distill-Llama-8B.
 It includes:
 - Fine-tuning pipeline for the DeepSeek model
 - Interactive web interface for model comparison
-- Automated evaluation system using Llama 3.2
+- Automated evaluation system using Google Gemini
 - Dataset generation and management tools

 ## Components